 - If you crowd the pan, the mushrooms will steam instead of caramelize.

-- Once these mushrooms are brown, remove from pan.
+- Once these mushrooms are brown, remove them from the pan.

-- Add more oil and butter to the pan and repeat the process until all the mushroom are browned.
+- Add more oil and butter to the pan and repeat the process until all the mushrooms are browned.

 Flavor Mushrooms with Madeira Wine